AlexMeuer/AlexMeuer.github.io/_posts/2016-10-09-why-i-ve-been-inactive-for-so-long.markdown

 ---
 layout: "post"
-title: "Why I've been inactive for so long :hourglass:"
+title: "Why I've been inactive for so long"
 date: "2016-10-09 16:38"
-excerpt_separator: <!-- excerpt -->
+tags: "Personal"
+image: "dad.jpg"
 ---
 I figured I'd just post a quick update in case anyone's reading through this and wonders why there's a huge gap in my posts.<!-- excerpt -->